I was thrilled to see these 35 Christians among TIME's top 100.

 “Neither painting nor sculpture will be able any longer to calm my soul, now turned toward that divine love that opened his arms on the cross to take us in.”

-Michelangelo’s GENIUS AND FAME is undisputed, but few recognize HIS DEEP FAITH, as deep as any of the Christians celebrities we see here.
+Michelangelo’s GENIUS AND FAME is undisputed, but few recognize HIS DEEP FAITH as deep as any of the Christian celebrities we see here.

 90 Thomas Aquinas*(1225-1274) was the foremost scholar and theologian of the Middle Ages.

-His Summa Theologiae has become the foundational basis for Roman Catholic theology and doctrine to the present time.
-Jesus revealed Himself to Thomas in visions after which he stopped writing; his masterpiece still incomplete.
+His Summa Theologiae has become the foundational basis for Roman Catholic theology and doctrine to the present day.
+Jesus revealed Himself to Thomas in visions, after which he stopped writing; his masterpiece is still incomplete.

 When his secretary asked him why he did not continue, he replied: Reginal, I cannot, because all that I have written seems like straw to me.